RedisJSON/RedisJSON/docs/path.md

 Since there does not exist a standard for path syntax, RedisJSON implements its own.
 RedisJSON's syntax is a subset of common best practices and resembles [JSONPath](http://goessner.net/articles/JsonPath/) not by accident.

-There is currently two concurrent implementations.
+Two query syntaxes are currently supported .
 One is a legacy from the first version of RedisJSON.
 Describe below as the `legacy path syntax`.

-RedisJSON decide which implementation to used depending on the first character of the path query.
+RedisJSON decides which syntax to use depending on the first character of the path query.
 If the query starts with the character `$` it is considered as a JSONPath query.
-Otherwise is is interpreted as a legacy path syntax.
+Otherwise it is interpreted as a legacy path syntax.

 ## JSONPath support (RedisJSON v2)

 RedisJSON 2.0 introduces the support of [JSONPath](http://goessner.net/articles/JsonPath/).
 It follows the syntax described by Goessner in his article.

-JSONPath query can resolve to several location in the JSON documents.
+JSONPath query can resolve to several locations in the JSON documents.
 In this case, the JSON commands are applying the operation to every possible location.
 This is a major improvement over the legacy support, which was operating only on the first path.

 Notice that the structure of the command response is most of the time different when using JSONPath.
-This two behavior are described in the [Commands](/commands) page.
+These two behaviors are described in the [Commands](/commands) page.

+The new syntax supports the bracket notation, allowing the use of special characters like colon ":" of whitespaces in key names.

 ## Legacy Path syntax (RedisJSON v1)